"Dreads" vs. Drones: Paratroopers Invent New Protection for IFVs

 Call sign шпагат, Russian Armed Forces fighter

-In addition to steel cables, the paratroopers' IFVs are equipped with a frame with a steel mesh and electronic warfare (EW) systems.
-There is thick rubber on the sides to protect against HEAT projectiles.
+In addition to steel cables, the paratroopers' IFVs were equipped with a frame with a steel mesh and electronic warfare (EW) systems.
+There is thick rubber on the sides, protecting against HEAT rounds.

-It should be noted that previously, innovative "dreads" made of steel cables were only noticed on main battle tanks.
+It is worth noting that previously innovative "dreads" made of steel cables were only noticed on main battle tanks.
 The advantage over the "mangal" is the increase in the protection area and the ability of the turret with the gun to work on targets without restrictions.

 Read more materials: